wp-plugins/calais-auto-tagger/readme.txt

 To obtan a Calais API key:

 1. Go to the Open Calais website at http://opencalais.com/
-2. Click "Register" at the top of the page and create an account
+2. Click "Request API Key" at the top of the page and create an account
-3. Request an API key at http://developer.opencalais.com/apps/register

 You should receive the key immediately.